kristoff-it/zine/zine/README.md

 The Zine templating language differs from other common templating languages in order to fullfill the following goals:

+- normal html syntax highlighting should not break because of the templating language
+- template composition should naturally align with HTML elements; in other words the templating language should discourage using it to perform free-form text manipulation (ie macros)

 #### Introduction to Layouts
 In Zine a "layout" is an html file used to style content.